Thomas Stuart Smith: Inheritance

 In 1849 Alexander Smith died intestate.
 Thomas took possession of the family's estate in 1857 after vying at great expense with eighteen other aspirants.
 During the eight years that he had waited in hope of his inheritance, he taught art at the Nottingham School of Design.
-James Orrock, the collecter and watercoulourist, was one of his pupils; he commented on how Smith could paint anything.
+James Orrock, the collector and watercolourist, was one of his pupils; he commented on how Smith could paint anything.
 Smith was known to the Barbizon School of realistic painting, including the animal painters Constant Troyon and John Phillip RA.

 Having gained the estate, he kept it just six years.
 He sold it and used the funds to move to London.
 His legal costs had been high.
 His new fortune enabled him to create an art collection at a studio in Fitzroy Square that included his own work.
 He decided to create an Institute in Stirling to house his new collection.
 He drew up plans for a library, museum, and a reading room and he offered £5,000 to the council if they could donate a site within two years.
 He signed the trust into existence in November 1869 with himself, James Barty, the Provost of Stirling and A.W.Cox, a fellow artist, as trustees.
 He did not see his plans fulfilled as he died the next month in Avignon.